mulesoft/api-designer/docs/file-system.md

 #Editor File System

 This document summarizes the file system api for the RAML editor tool.
-This is the interface you must follow to crate a new file system to use with raml repository.
+This is the interface you must follow to create a new file system to use with raml repository.

 ##Concepts